 Who is SEI for?

-We take local government leaders and anyone who wants to improve their organizations or communities through improved leadership.
+We take local government leaders and anyone from local government who wants to improve their organizations or communities through improved leadership.

 When is the next SEI class?

 The class for July 19 - 31, 2020 was cancelled due to the pandemic.
 The next class dates are to be advised.Explore Upcoming Class Dates